brianmallari/brian-mallari.github.io/index.md

 ![image](GitHub_Profile_Pic_Sacre_Coeur_Paris_cropped.jpg)

 # Greetings!
-## And welcome to Brian Mallari's Data Science Website
+## And welcome to Brian Mallari's Data Projects Website

 My name is Brian Mallari.
 I had completed my master's program back in May 2019 from Rutgers University with a concentration in data science.
 This site is designed to showcase some of my work both during and after my graduate program.